usgs/earthquake-detection-formats/README.md

 [License](LICENSE.md)

 The purpose of this project is to:
+1. Define formats to hold data representing the estimates of various types of seismic event detections.
-1. Store the format definitions in a source controlled manner.
+2. Store the format definitions in a source controlled manner.
-2. Host libraries used to generate and parse the formats
+3. Host libraries used to generate and parse the formats

 ## Defined formats:
 * [Pick](format-docs/Pick.md) Format - A format for unassociated picks from a